-I am an Old Forester guy through and through because their taste profile seems to work well with my palate.
+I am an Old Forester guy through and through because their taste profile works well with my palate.
 So, when the Old Forester Single Barrel 90 Proof hit my area of Georgia, I was extremely excited.
 These offerings came and went so fast, but fortunately, I was able to get a store pick.

-Spice dominates the palate and does not go away.
-Old Forester Single Barrel 90 Proof has a little bit of viscosity, as you would expect from something produced by Old Forester.
+Spice dominates the palate early and only subsides late in the tasting.
+Then some of the toffee sweetness reveals itself.
+Old Forester Single Barrel 90 Proof has a bit of viscosity, as you would expect from something produced by Old Forester.
 There’s a richness to the taste but monotonous at the same time.
-Additionally, the heat is so unexpected because it’s only 90 proof.
+Additionally, the heat is so unexpected because it’s only 90-proof.
 It does get a little smoother the longer you sip.
-I sense salt and black pepper spice.
+I sense char and black pepper spice.

 The peppery finish of Old Forester Single Barrel 90 Proof lingers with the same spice evident on the palate.